Starrkärr Church

 Starrkärr Church (Starrkärrs kyrka)is a church in Starrkärrs socken, Sweden, situated 4 km southeast of Älvängen and 8 km northeast of the locality Nödinge-Nol.
 It is part of the Starrkärr-Kilanda parish in the Diocese of Gothenburg.
 In the churchyard is also a smaller chapel, mostly used for funerals.

 History

 Three churches, each succeeding the other, have been situated in the same location.

 13th century – 1721

 The Medieval church was probably built during the 13th century.
 The stone building consisted of a long nave and a small domed choir.
 The church had a roof made of wood shingles and a separate bell tower.
 Among the few furnishings in the church was a soapstone baptismal font from the 13th century.
 The ceiling had paintings depicting the Virgin Mary and the Child Jesus.
-According to 17th-century vicar Kollinius, there were also paintings of "Munks and nuns kissing each other, which is offensive in a chuch".
+According to 17th-century vicar Kollinius, there were also paintings of "Munks and nuns kissing each other, which is offensive in a church".
 At the beginning of the 1700s, the church started becoming too small for the growing congregation.
 It was also in poor condition, but the economical situation during the time of the Great Northern War was such that a new church could not be built.